From Seed to Bean #2: Processing and Drying

 Essential Methods to Know & How They Affect Your Coffee

-In the previous blog post, we learned about different profiles and aromas of coffee beans grown from all around the world.
+In our Get To Know Your Beans article, we learned about different profiles and aromas of coffee beans grown from all around the world.
 Today, let’s take a look at how different processing methods can affect the taste of your cup.

 Let’s begin with the first method:

 Also known as “natural processing,” this age old natural method requires no water and is still used in many countries where water is limited.

 In this method, coffee cherries are picked at peak ripeness and then spread on huge surfaces to dry in the sun.
 To prevent spoiling, these cherries are raked and turned throughout the day and covered at night or rain to protect from moisture.

 Depending on the weather, this process can last several weeks for each batch, until the moisture content drops to somewhere around 11% - over drying will result in overly brittle coffee beans that produces a lackluster roast - while too high of water content will produce beans that cannot be easily stored, prone to bacteria and fungi.

 In this method, natural sugars in and around the seed are infused to the body, giving it higher sugar content than washed or wet processed coffees.
 Generally, you can expect diverse, bold, fruity flavors and a heavier-bodied cup from coffee processed through this method.
 Some finer flavor notes you can find from this method are citrus, lime acidity, or a strong strawberry jam.
 Other strong notes include tropical fruit, bergamot, black tea, and dry chocolate.

 Coffee processed through this method is generally recommended for entry coffee enthusiasts because it is easier to detect these strong and apparent flavors.